imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 <img src="./report_stage_iii_assets/nethermind_arguments_exp_arg1.png" width="700"/>

 *Analysis*

-Nethermind general characteristics of benchmark follows what is expected.
-Rather small differences between OPCODEs times suggest there is rather large engine overhead.
-This could be removed from results, before making further gas cost estimations.
+Nethermind general characteristics of benchmark follow what is expected.
+Rather small differences between OPCODEs times suggest there is a rather large engine overhead.
+This could be removed from the results, before making further gas cost estimations.

 A repeatable pattern can be observed in jump OPCODEs:
 **Figure 2: Execution times of JUMP opcodes**
 <img src="./report_stage_iii_assets/nethermind_marginal_odd_jump.png" width="700"/>

 The first program with no JUMP instructions is significantly faster than the next one with one JUMP instruction.
-The follow-up programs behave in a normal linear fasion.
+The follow-up programs behave in a normal linear fashion.
 The same is true for JUMPDEST and JUMPI opcodes.
-This might suggest that invoking a sinlge JUMP instruction initiates some engine functionality that is reused by any other JUMP instructions.
+This might suggest that invoking a single JUMP instruction initiates some engine functionality reused by any other JUMP instructions.
-The EXP opcode is one of few which cost depeends on the size of arguments.
-The other notable opcodes being CALLDATACOPY, RETURNDATACCOPY, and CODECOPY.
-In EXP case, there are two separeate lines clearly visible.
-This indicates that the execution time, not only depends on argument size, but also it's value.
+The EXP opcode is one of few that cost depends on the size of arguments.
+The other notable opcodes are CALLDATACOPY, RETURNDATACCOPY, and CODECOPY.
+In EXP case, there are two separate lines clearly visible.
+This indicates that the execution time, not only depends on argument size but also its value.

 ### EthereumJS